clifgriffin/simple-ldap-login/readme.txt

 Super simple implementation of adLDAP with Wordpress!
 Authenticates wordpress users against LDAP.
 That's all there is to it.

 == Description ==
+**If you have used this plugin (successfully or unsuccessfully), please visit the plugin homepage and leave feedback.
+Or you can e-mail me at webmaster[at]clifgriffin.com.
+Doing so will contribute to the future of this plugin and help me help others who may be experiencing problems.**

 Having a single login for every service is a must in large organizations.
 This plugin is a *extremely* simple!
 It redefines the wp_authenticate function and adds a simple hook to adLDAP.
 The logic goes like this:

 * If wordpress login fails, try adLDAP.
 * If adLDAP succeeds, login.
 * Else, fail.